jakzale/XTeamDebuggingSample/README.md

 where `scienceReport` is a string that is influenced by configuration of the server, and `timeStamp` is the current time stamp.

-For simplicity, I ommited the integration tests and I will be testing the azure function using `curl`.
+For simplicity, I ommited the unit tests and the integration tests and I will be testing the Azure Function locally using `curl`.

 ## Step 1: Reproduce the problem